 Many homes built between 1878 and 1938 have fanlights over doors, sidelights beside the doors and window frames with stained glass.
 These windows are usually Casements, Pushup and Hoppers.
 Hoppers and Casement windows were very popular in old Queenslander homes because they caught the breezes and channelled the air flow into the home with the desired cooling effect.
 A large number of these still survive today but over time, many have deteriorated and are cracked and broken.
 Homeowners often wonder how these windows can be restored.
-I have worked on hundreds of Queenslander home restoration projects and have many homeowners and builders happy with my Leadlight restoration work.
+We have successfully worked on hundreds of Queenslander home restoration projects.

 The term stained glass is really a misnomer because in most cases the glass pieces are not stained but coloured.
 The term stained glass applies to a technique for painting on the surface of the glass with metal toners.
 Windows that most people call stained glass are actually made up of pieces of coloured glass.

-It is as easy as picking up the phone, call me, Steve on 0417 192 166 and I am only too happy to come and to give you a quote to restore or build new headlights.
+We are happy to come to you and provite a free quote to restore or build new leadlights to your specifications.
 We can you even design leadlights to incorporate your family name, crest or heritage.